 Note that under the coalescent process, large numbers of sampled lineages rapidly coalesce down to a few, which are then likely to trace back deep into the genealogy.
 Thus, in a given region of the genome a substantial fraction of SNPs will fall on long, deep, branches, whereas the tips of the genealogy will be hard to resolve.
 Moreover, in a large sample, it is unlikely that different coalescence events will bring together exactly the same set of lineages by chance, so that we can usually identify unique coalescence events as corresponding to unique sets of lineages.
 This is one reason why haplotype-based analyses can be particularly useful in disentangling genetic structure.

-Figure 3 illustrates the simplest case of the standard coalescent with recombination.
+Fig.3 illustrates the simplest case of the standard coalescent with recombination.
 In reality, population structure and selection complicate genealogies.
 For example, in the island model, lineages either coalesce quickly within a deme, or escape to coalesce much further back in time.
 This exaggerates the tendency for genealogies to be dominated by a few long branches (Wakeley, 2009).
 Selective sweeps have a somewhat similar effect.
 In the classic case (Maynard Smith & Haigh, 1974), all lineages at the selected locus coalesce in the individual that carries the favoured mutation.
 Moving out from this locus, recombination frees lineages to coalesce much further back.

-Figure 4 illustrates such a selective sweep (Supplement 2).
+Fig.4 illustrates such a selective sweep (Supplement 2).
 The sweep greatly reduces diversity around the selected locus, because all lineages must trace back to the successful mutation (Fig. 4B, 1).
 This region of complete coalescence is shown in red, but note that it contains some diversity, due to mutation subsequent to the sweep.
 As we move away from the selected locus, lineages recombine out onto the ancestral background, and coalesce with the rest of the genealogy much further back (Fig. 4B).
 This process can be seen in the TMRCA (Fig. 4D), which jumps from a low value at the selected locus, through successive recombination events, back to a time that fluctuates around 4Ne=800 generations, under the standard coalescent.
 However, the replicates in the lower panel show that there is considerable variation in this process, which sets a fundamental limit on our power to detect a sweep and estimate its properties.

 At the selected locus, all lineages coalesce in the favoured mutation.
 Successive recombination events each free one or a few lineages from the new background, so that the exceptionally large and recent cluster gradually diminishes in size, until the genealogies follow a close to neutral distribution.
 Thus, edges with large numbers of descendants are associated with the sweep, and can be distinguished by the characteristic sets of SNPs that they carry; nine such edges are illustrated in Fig. 4C.